magento/magento2/phpserver/README.md

 Request starting with `media/`, `opt/`, `static/` test if the file exists.
 If Yes, then handle it, if not "forward" `static` to `static.php` and `media` to `get.php`

-If non of the rules matched, return 404.
+If none of the rules matched, return 404.
-You may instead include the index.php, if 404 should be handled by magento or you want urls without `index.php/`.
+You may instead include the index.php, if 404 should be handled by Magento or you want urls without `index.php/`.